 We will test 35 healthy subjects in a 3 Tesla MRI scanner in the Welcome Centre for Human Neuroimaging, Institute of Neurology, University College London.

 Participants will be acquainted with the task in a preceding behavioural session.
-During this session, task difficulty will be adjusted independently for detection and for discrimination, targeting around 70 accuracy on both tasks.
+During this session, task difficulty will be adjusted independently for detection and for discrimination, targeting around 70 % accuracy on both tasks.

 The scanning session will start with a structural MP-RAGE scan, followed by a fieldmap scan.
 During this time, participants will perform a staircase procedure, similar to the one they performed in the preceding behavioural session, to calibrate their performance on both tasks inside the MRI scanner.
 After completing the calibration phase, participants will undergo 5 ten-minute functional scanner runs, each comprising one detection and one discrimination block of 40 trials each, presented in random order.
 After a temporally jittered rest period of 500-4000 milliseconds, the trial will begin with a fixation cross (500 milliseconds), followed by a presentation of the target for 33 milliseconds.
 In discrimination trials, the target will be a circle of diameter 3° containing randomly generated white noise, merged with a sinusoidal grating (2 cycles per degree; oriented 45° or -45°).
 In half of the detection trials, targets will not contain a sinusoidal grating and will consist of random noise only.
 After the offset of the stimuli, participants will use their right-hand index and middle fingers to make a perceptual decision about the orientation of the grating (discrimination blocks), or about the presence or absence of a grating (detection blocks).
 The response mapping will be counterbalanced between blocks, such that an index finger press will be used to indicate a clockwise tilt on half of the trials, and a counterclockwise tilt on the other half.
 Similarly, in half of the detection trials the index finger will be mapped to a 'yes' response, and on the other half to a 'no' response.
 Participants will then use their left-hand thumb to rate their confidence in their decision on a 6-point scale.
 The perceptual decision and the confidence rating phases will be restricted to 1500 and 2500 milliseconds, respectively.
 No feedback will be delivered to subjects about their performance.